Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Evaluation

-SOBert was pre-trained using the Masked Language Modeling (MLM) objective.
-This means that during its pre-training phase, it was exposed to a wide range of text from Stack Overflow, which may or may not include some answers that appear in the downstream tasks.
+\textbf{{Data leakage:}} During the pre-training phase, SOBert was exposed to a wide range of text from SO, which may or may not include some answers that appear in the downstream tasks.
 However, it did not have access to the labels for any of the downstream tasks.
 This reduces the risk of confounding effects related to data leakage in downstream tasks.